-After successfully Submit the Registration id and date of birth. candidates admit card will be visible on the screen. check the details carefully and download it. make more than 2 hard copies of this. the admit card will be further use during the counselling process.
+After successfully submit the Registration id and date of birth, the candidate's admit card will be visible on the screen.
+Check the details carefully and download them.
+Make more than 2 hard copies of this. the admit card will be further use during the counseling process.

 Admit card contains:

-The candidate's KIITEE 2020 admit card contains some important information. the information given in the admit card should be correct and valid. the information which is present in the admit card is given below.
+The candidate's KIITEE 2021 admit card contains some important information.
+The information given in the admit card should be correct and valid. the information which is present in the admit card is given below.

 1. Name of the candidates: